fivam21/fivam21/README.md

 - 👀 I’m interested in a careers in Quant Research, Trading and Asset Management
 - 🌱 I’m currently learning Python and ML
 - 📫 How to reach me pmcmullan273@yahoo.com
-- This is my public learning journey in quant investing
 - What I'm currently working on (18/02/2023):
           - Black-Scholes option pricing model with GUI
           - Live portfolio tracking tool